-For its fiscal year ending April 30, 2017, the District has budgeted for an abatement of the property taxes attributable to the bond and interest debt service.
-Overall, District property tax rates are expected to decline from a rate of approximately 0.13 of taxable value to a rate of approximately 0.09 of taxable value.
+For its fiscal year ending April 30, 2018, the District has budgeted for an abatement of the property taxes attributable to the bond and interest debt service.
+Overall, District property tax rates are expected to decline approximately one-half percent from a rate of approximately 0.094 of taxable value to a rate of approximately 0.089 of taxable value.